IBMDeveloperBNL/quicklab-wa/README.md

 We will be creating a bot to take coffee orders.

 ## Creating an IBM Cloud Account
-1. Go to this link and create an account: https://console.bluemix.net/registration/
+1. Go to this link and create an account: https://ibm.biz/Bd2Um2
-2. Or, go to https://console.bluemix.net/ and login if you have an account already and login
+2. Or, go to https://cloud.ibm.com/ and login if you have an account already.

 ## Provisioning a Watson Assistant instance
 1. Once logged in, click on `Catalog` in the upper right corner of the screen
 2. Search for `Assistant`
-3. Under the `Watson` Category, click on `Assistant`
+3. Under the `AI` Category, click on `Assistant`
 4. Scroll down and make sure `Lite` Plan is selected for the free plan
 5. Click `Create`
-6. Click on `Launch tool`
+6. Click on `Launch Watson Assistant`

-## Creating a workspace
+## Creating a skill
-1. Once in the tooling, click `Create` to add a new workspace
+1. Once in the tooling, click `Create a Skill` to go to the Skills tab.
+Click `Create skill` to create your first skill.
-2. Name it something like `Coffee-bot` and select the desired language
+2. Name it something like `Coffee-bot` and select the desired language.
+Finally, click `Create dialog skill` to create your skill.

 ## Building Intents
-1. Click `Add intent`
+1. Click `Create intent`
 2. Name the new intent `order-drink`
 3. Add a description of what the intent will do.
 For this, let's use "User wants to order a drink."
 4. Hit `Enter` to create the intent